katsuchi23/ureca-game/README.md

 The project is made using React with JavaScript (please look at the master branch).

 When the game starts, please turn on the music on the top left side of the screen.
+You can also play on mobile and just toggle the desktop view to get better visualization

 The game will consist of 6 levels with 3 stages each, which are
 1. Level 1: Introduction to fraction